-Regular readers of my blog will know that, from time to time, I like to remind everyone (including myself) of the importance of self-care, and I decided that, in my penultimate post of the year, I would focus on this again.
+Holiday self-care is so important.
+Regular readers of my blog will know that, from time to time, I like to remind everyone (including myself) of the importance of self-care, especially over the festive season.

-Although I’m not on call this year, I’ve got quite a bit going on, so I’ve been practising some of my favourite tips and looking for new ones, though admittedly with mixed results!
-Here are some of the principles that I’ve been considering, and my hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season, whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 😀
+My hope is that this post will serve as an invitation to take a few moments to think about how you’re going to care for yourself over the holiday season.
+No matter whether you’re at home, away with family at friends or at work, perhaps attending the births of the next generation of Carols, Noels and Hollies 🥰

 1. Cross everything off your list that can wait til next year.